Towelie/linux-ai-host-anomaly/README.md

 **AI-assisted Linux host triage using high-signal telemetry**

-HostTriageAI collects high-value, low-volume telemetry from a Linux host and submits it to an AI model to answer one operational question:
+HostTriageAI performs **point-in-time inspection of a Linux host** and uses an AI model to assess whether there is **anything suspicious that warrants investigation**.

-> **Is there anything suspicious on this host right now?**

-It is designed for **incident response, threat triage, and hostile-environment validation**, not compliance, asset inventory, or generic hardening.
+The tool is designed to support **incident response and security triage**, not continuous monitoring, compliance auditing, or fleet-wide analytics.

+---

+## What problem this solves

+During investigations, responders often need to answer a simple but critical question quickly:

+> **Does this host show signs of compromise or unsafe behavior right now?**

+HostTriageAI helps answer that question by:
+- Collecting **high-value, low-volume telemetry**
+- Inferring a **likely baseline** for the host
+- Highlighting **deviations that matter for IR**

 ---